okfde/datenschule.de/_workshops/office-magic.md

         - laptop (we can provide laptops if needed)
         - "OpenOffice / LibreOffice / Excel / Google-Spreadsheets (details will be communicated in advance)"
     ressources:
-        - 'Data analysis in Google Sheets, School of Data Germany, 2017'
+        - '<a href="/files/downloads/workshops/lehrmaterial-google-sheets.pdf">Data analysis in Google Sheets</a>, School of Data Germany, 2017'
         - '<a href="https://www.amazon.de/Head-First-Data-Analysis-statistics/dp/0596153937">Head First Data Analysis: A learner''s guide to big numbers, statistics, and good decisions</a>, O’Reilly, 2010'
         - '<a href="https://en.excel-translator.de/funktionen/">The Excel Formula-Translator</a>, Mourad Louha, 2018'
         - '<a href="https://datavizcatalogue.com/">Data vis catalogue, Severino Ribecca, 2018</a>, Severino Ribecca, 2018'